 Box Stores and Mega-Fitness Outlets

-I get enough feedback from people to know that some of you will still buy your gear right there next to the Subway and Bed Bath & Beyond.
+I get enough feedback from people to know that some of you will still buy your equipment right there next to the Home Depot and Bed Bath & Beyond.
 I genuinely hope that whatever these folks buy serves their purposes and lasts as long as they need it to.
 There is nothing worse than having the motivation and willingness to put the time and effort into training only to have your gear hold you back.
 Progress is worth a hell of a lot more than a few bucks.

 Retailer Packages for Garage Gyms

-- If the package contains items that you don’t want or need, it’s not a good package.
+- If the package contains any items that you don’t want or need, it’s not a good package.
 Each and every included item that won’t get used negates the savings you might have gotten by buying the package in the first place.

 Bar + Bumper Packages